GMAO-SI-Team/dotspack-dagobah/README.md

 ### modules

-Next setup the `modules.yaml` file to look like:
+Next setup the `modules.yaml` file to look like this by running `spack config edit modules`:

 ```yaml
 modules: